mattbencsik/isdevelopmentmethods/objectives.md

 - The system developer will have this system implemented in the company in 1 months time.

-Assumptions:
-- There's a system developer that maintains and improves the system.
-- RM's have different areas of expertise (eg. can solve refunds)
-- After a call is finished, RM's fill out an issue form (customer's area of interest, whether they sold the package or not) - this updates the RM and customer profile

 POV - Customer:
 User - the end-customer (or potential customer) that wants to purchase a holiday package Need -  customer's need RM's with rich knowledge (eg. particular destination they are wanting to travel to)